+These days, more than ever, PABs are crucial to our health system.
 The Institutional and Home Care Assistance program prepares students for the trade or occupation of patient service associate and home support worker in the health and social services sector.
 Our dedicated teaching nurses provide training in a modern hospital ward and home setting with the latest medical equipment.
-To learn more, call the ACCESS Centre.

 To be eligible for admission to this program, candidates must meet one of the following requirements:

 Persons holding a Secondary School Diploma or its recognized equivalent, for example, an Attestation of Equivalence of Secondary V studies, or a postsecondary diploma such as the Diploma of College Studies or a Bachelor’s degree

 Persons who are at least 16 years of age on September 30 of the school year in which their training is to begin and have earned the Secondary III credits in language of instruction, second language and mathematics in the programs of study established by the Minister, or have been granted recognition of equivalent learning